 Major outlays for capital assets and improvements are capitalized as projects are constructed.
 Interest incurred during the construction phase of capital assets is included as part of the capitalized value of the assets constructed.

 Property, plant, and equipment of the Organization are depreciated using the straight-line method over the following estimated useful lives:

-Assets Useful Lives in Years

-Infrastructure 20 - 30

-Equipment 5 - 7
+Infrastructure 20 - 30 Years Equipment 5 - 7 Years